temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 ### Workflow Definition

-A Temporal Workflow uses attributes from the Temporal Java SDK to integrate Temporal Service's orchestration into code.
+A Temporal Workflow uses attributes from the Temporal Java SDK to integrate the Temporal Service into code.
 In Java, a Workflow Definition is broken down into the type interface and its implementation.
 This section shows you how to integrate these pieces with the Temporal Service using SDK annotations.